purposeindustries/intellyo-application-design-system/e2e/README.md

 ### Structure

 You can find everything regarding to end to end testing in the "e2e" folder.
 There are two important folders located in e2e: test and utils.
 The "test" contains the folders of the tests of the different pages.
-The utils contains the functions for the tests.
+The "utils" contains the functions for the tests.

 ### Test